Summer FAQs

 • Garin Greene Trip to Israel for current 10th Graders

-• One half summer experience, Avodah (our Counselor in Training program) for current 11th graders
+• One half summer experience, Avodah (our Staff in Training program) for current 11th graders

 How do I make bunk requests for my child?